 In the draft risk evaluation for carbon tetrachloride, EPA did not find unreasonable risk to the environment under any of the conditions of use or to workers when appropriate personal protective equipment is used.
 Additionally, the draft risk evaluation discusses potential risks to occupational non-users (those workers in the vicinity of the chemical’s use but not directly working with the chemical).
 These initial determinations may change as our evaluation becomes more refined through the public comment and peer review processes.

 On this page:

-After releasing the scope documents, the dockets for each of the first 10 chemicals were open for public comments.
+After releasing the scope documents for each of the first 10 chemicals undergoing risk evaluation under TSCA, the dockets for each of these first 10 chemicals were open for public comments.
 Read EPA’s Responses to Public Comments Received on the Scope Documents for the First Ten Chemicals for Risk Evaluation under TSCA.
-This document addresses cross-cutting public comments received in response to EPA publishing the scope documents.
+This document addresses cross-cutting public comments received in response to the scope document.

 In January 2020, EPA released the draft risk evaluation for carbon tetrachloride.
 Upong publication of the Federal Register notice, the public will have an opportunity to comment on the draft risk evaluation for 60 days in docket EPA-HQ-OPPT-2019-0499.